Tooth Extractions in Cary, IL

 What aftercare instructions should I follow after a tooth extraction?

 For the few days following your tooth extraction procedure, stick with soft foods like ice cream, yogurt, soup, or something similar.
 Avoid drinking through a straw or smoking as the suction can know your blood clot loose and cause dry socket.
-When brushing your surrounding teeth, avoid making contact with the surgery site until it feels comfortable for you.
+When brushing your surrounding teeth, avoid making contact with the oral surgery site until it feels comfortable for you.